 If you have questions about weight loss and running, post them in the comments section and we’ll be sure to help you out.

-Exclusive bonus: Get the only runner’s calorie calculator that factors in your metabolism and the miles you ran to help you determine exactly how many calories you burned each day.
-Plus, get a breakdown of how many calories you need to eat (including how many carbs, proteins and fats you should target) to lose weight.
-Download yours for free here.
+Get the only runner’s calorie calculator that factors in your metabolism and the miles you ran to help you determine exactly how many calories you burned each day.
+Plus, get a breakdown of how many calories you need to eat (including how many carbs, proteins and fats you should target) to lose weight. in your members-only download section.